oreillyh/Iris-Data-Set-Project/README.md

 >TIM: There are some who call me...
 'Tim'?

 ## Hugh O'Reilly 01/04/2018

 ## Exploration of the Iris Data set using Python

-## python files in this repository
+## Main Python files in this repository

-* Irisdata_mean.py is an initial attempt to write simple functions on irisdata set as csv file
+* IrisData_mean.py:   An initial attempt to write simple functions on irisdata set as csv file
-* Irisdata.py = a basic few lines of code to import csv file and sort into rows and column
+* IrisData.py:        A basic few lines of code to import csv file and sort into rows and column
+* IrisData_split:     Displays a script researched on Stackoverflow to split dataset using basic python code
+* IrisData_np.py:     Contains simple function to determine means of all species
-* IrisData_np.py Main Python file worked on.
-Attempt to import pandas, numpy and matplotlib packages and work on data set
+* IrisData_np_v2.py   Main Python file worked on.
+Attempt to import pandas, numpy and matplotlib packages and work on data set,
+    * Sorting data into species and characteristic
+    * Output means of each characteristic for each species
+    * Overall summary of entire iris data: count, mean sd, min, %, max
+    * Output and label simple line graphs
+    * Output and Label Histograms
+* Iris.seaborn.py:  A brief investigation into the usefulness of the      Seaborn package for data visualisation on the Iris set

 ### 1.0 INTRODUCTION